hoshi2434/hoshi2434.github.io/README.md

 # plaggeds.github.io
 Updated: 15 August 2021

-Dev notes: Still updating for now till other project finishes
+Dev notes: Still updating for now till other project finishes.
+Changed from using github to using Microsoft Visual Studio 2019.

 State: Slow Progress